Rating

 Our honest review

 Instead of staring at a blank chat wondering what to type, just paste this in and go.
 Patient explanations for any school subject.
 You can tweak the parts in brackets to make it yours.
 It's verified by the creator and completely free.
-This one just landed in the catalog — worth trying while it's fresh.

 Tips for getting started